david-park-04/portfolio/content/Life/Productivity/Avoiding Distractions.md

 How do we avoid distractions when the world is full of them?

 # Defining Your Purpose
-To first understand why you should avoid distractions, it's necessary to define for yourself why being distracted is having a negative impact on your life to begin with.
+To first understand why you should avoid distractions, it's necessary to clarify for yourself why being distracted is bad to begin with.

-Ask yourself, "What is the purpose of life?"
+Ask yourself,